 Testing Soil pH

-There are several methods for in the home garden.
+There are several methods for testing soil pHin the home garden.
 Home owners can avail themselves of testing kits found at the local home and garden store.
-These range from devices that include a battery inside and a digital reading; you simply push the end with the metal prongs into the soil, and voila - the digital reading tells you the pH and other factors, depending upon the complexity of the equipment. testing soil pH
+These range from devices that include a battery inside and a digital reading; you simply push the end with the metal prongs into the soil, and voila - the digital reading tells you the pH and other factors, depending upon the complexity of the equipment.

 Older soil testing kits included liquids and litmus paper, which turns colors depending on the pH of the liquid placed upon the paper.
 These can be messy and imprecise.